Geoffrey M. Greenlee DDS, MSD, MPH, Clinic Director

 If you receive orthodontic treatment at the University of Washington, you enter into a contract that commits the Department to providing the proposed treatment and commits you to paying the total fee.

-If you are accepted for orthodontic treatment and wish to proceed, you will be assigned to a provider after paying the orthodontic records fee of $500.00.
-A number of options for paying the treatment fee are available, including payment in full, an In-Clinic Payment Plan and the Citibank Citi Health Card program.
-For more information on fees and payment options please call 206.543.5787.
+If you are accepted for orthodontic treatment and wish to proceed, you will be assigned to a provider.
+Before active treatment begins, orthodontic records must be obtained for a fee of $500.
+A number of options for paying the treatment fee are available, including payment in full, financing care with an in-clinic payment plan, and the Citibank Citi Health Card program.
+For more information on fees and payment options please call 206- 616-7846.

 You are responsible for the full cost of treatment, regardless of any insurance that may apply.
-If you have dental insurance, you are responsible for determining your level of coverage and for collecting your benefits.
+The orthodontic clinic is able to assist you in determining your level of coverage and collecting your benefits.
 Many policies do not cover orthodontic care and few provide generous assistance.
-Clinic staff will provide any records you need to file for insurance benefits, but you will be responsible for filing the claims.
+The UW Orthodontics clinic accepts Applecare insurance for those patients who qualify with severe problems.

 Your down payment secures our contract, guaranteeing the proposed treatment at the agreed-to fee regardless of when treatment begins.
 If you are to be treated in the teaching program, you may be on a waiting list for 3-6 months, but the contract remains in effect.